 If you’re a recruiting agency: Manatal or Zoho Recruit, which both include agency-friendly multi-client structures.
 For a deeper dive, see our recruitment CRM guide for agencies.
 And don’t forget the sourcing layer - agencies that pair an ATS with Pin’s AI sourcing can move from requisition to placement faster than agencies running LinkedIn Recruiter alone.

 Regardless of size: Your ATS tracks candidates.
-It doesn't find them.
-Pair any ATS on this list with a dedicated AI sourcing tool to close the gap between applications received and talent actually available.
-For the broader landscape of AI recruiting tools in 2026, we've ranked 12 platforms head-to-head.
+It doesn’t find them.
+Pair any of these best applicant tracking systems with a dedicated AI sourcing tool to close the gap between applications received and talent actually available.
+Broader landscape of AI recruiting tools in 2026: we’ve ranked 12 platforms head-to-head.

 Frequently Asked Questions